-Our board of directors has nominated Wendy Dixon, Edward Kennedy, Jr., Bradley Margus, and Briggs Morrison for election as Class III directors at the Annual Meeting.
+Our board of directors has nominated Linda Bain, John Houston, and Laurie Smaldone Alsup for election as Class I directors at the Annual Meeting.
 Each of the nominees is presently a director, and each has indicated a willingness to continue to serve as director, if elected.
 If a nominee becomes unable or unwilling to serve, however, the proxies may be voted for substitute nominees selected by our board of directors.

-We have no formal policy regarding board diversity, but our corporate governance guidelines provide that the background and qualifications of the members of our board of directors considered as a group should provide a significant breadth of experience, knowledge, and ability to assist our board of directors in fulfilling its responsibilities.
+Our corporate governance guidelines provide that nominees should represent a diverse array of personal and professional characteristics, including gender, racial or ethnic identity, sexual identity, international experience and/or expertise in a particular discipline or field.
 Our priority in selection of board members is identification of members who will further the interests of our stockholders through their established records of professional accomplishment, the ability to contribute positively to the collaborative culture among our board members, knowledge of our business, understanding of the competitive landscape in which we operate and adherence to high ethical standards.
 Certain individual qualifications and skills of our directors that contribute to our board of directors' effectiveness as a whole are described in the following paragraphs.

-Nominees for Election as Class III Directors
+Nominees for Election as Class I Directors

-Biographical information, including principal occupation and business experience during the last five years, for our nominees for election as Class III directors at our Annual Meeting is set forth below.
+Biographical information, including principal occupation and business experience during the last five years, for our nominees for election as Class I directors at our Annual Meeting is set forth below.